-Plasma cell pododermatitis is a condition wherein the paw is inflamed due to plasma cells.
-This condition is more commonly known as pillow foot, due to how a cat’s inflamed paw may look like a pillow.
+Plasma cell pododermatitis is when the paw is inflamed due to plasma cells.
+This condition is more commonly known as pillow foot due to how a cat’s inflamed paw looks like a pillow.

-Pododermatitis is caused by plasma cells.
-These are cells that produce antibodies, which are used to fight against infection or inflammation.
-Because of this, medical experts believe that pododermatitis is caused by an underlying medical condition related to the immune system.
+Pododermatitis is caused by plasma cells, which are cells that produce antibodies used to fight against infection or inflammation.
+Experts believe that pododermatitis is caused by an underlying condition related to the immune system.

 - Purplish tint to the paw pad

-- Cats often appear to not be in pain, but will favor unaffected feet
+- Cats often appear to be free from pain, but will favor the unaffected foot

-The main way to determine whether or not your cat has pododermatitis is through a blood test.
-Cats with pododermatitis will often have high levels of lymphocytes and antibodies.
-Your vet may also perform a biopsy on the affected foot.
-This will rule out other sources of inflammation, like insect bites or tumors.
+You can determine if your cat has pododermatitis through a blood test, as cats with pododermatitis have high levels of lymphocytes and antibodies.
+Your vet may perform a biopsy on the affected foot to rule out other sources of inflammation.

-To treat pododermatitis, the underlying immune-related condition must be addressed.
-An antibiotic may be given to your cat.
-About 50% of diagnosed cats improve after about two months of therapy.
-Antibiotic prescriptions will continue for several months.
-The cat will then be observed if the condition comes back.
+To treat pododermatitis, an antibiotic may be given to your cat.
+About 50% of diagnosed cats improve after about 2 months of therapy, but antibiotic prescriptions will continue for several months.

-If your cat’s pink paw pad turns to a pale white, your cat may have feline anemia.
-This refers to a condition in which the number of red blood cells decreases in a cat.
+If your cat’s pink paw pad turns to a pale white, your cat may have anemia.
+This is a condition where the number of red blood cells decreases.

 Red blood cells are important as they carry oxygen to the cells in the body and remove carbon dioxide.
-With a low red blood cell count, cats become weak, lethargic, and lose appetite.
-Causes include:
+With a low red blood cell count, cats can become weak, lethargic, and lose appetite.

-- Toxins: Toxins from drugs, plants, and chemicals can cause anemia.
+- Toxins: Toxins from drugs, plants, and chemicals can lead to anemia.
 Plants like oak and red maple, foods like fava beans and onions, and metals like copper and zinc are toxic to cats.

-- Infections: Infections can be caused by bacteria, viruses, and other organisms.
+- Infections: These are caused by bacteria, viruses, and other organisms.

-- Nutritional deficiencies: Anemia may be caused by a lack of nutrients needed to make red blood cells.
-These include iron, niacin, and vitamin E.
+- Nutritional deficiencies: Anemia can be caused by a lack of nutrients (iron, niacin, and vitamin E) needed to make red blood cells.

 - Bone marrow diseases: Anemia can also be caused by bone marrow diseases.
-A common example is leukemia, as shown in this study in the Journal of the National Cancer Institute.
-Feline leukemia is the second leading cause of death in cats.
+One common example is leukemia, as demonstrated in this study in the Journal of the National Cancer Institute.

-Your vet will require a blood test called a complete blood count.
+Your vet will require a complete blood count.
 This will determine the response of the bone marrow, the condition of the blood cells, and the severity of your cat’s anemia.

-Blood tests will also be done to rule out the presence of parasites, which are a common cause of anemia.
-If parasites aren’t the cause of the anemia, tests will be done to check for hemolytic causes.
+Blood tests will also be performed to rule out parasites, which are a common cause of anemia.
+If parasites aren’t the reason for anemia, tests will be performed to check for hemolytic causes.

 Hemolytic diseases refer to conditions that destroy red blood cells.
-The presence of infectious agents will also be tested.
+The presence of infectious agents will be tested.
 If all other causes are ruled out, a test will be done on the bone marrow.
-Symptoms include:

 - Lethargy and weakness